 Or rather, most of it did.

 About 7-10% of people across the world suffer from one of a small handful of conditions, collectively referred to as sun allergies (SA)1, in which exposure to even indirect sunlight causes a rash on exposed skin that can range from an uncomfortable annoyance to a life-threatening burn.
 For those with SA, the needed precautions are merely annoying and the pain is manageable, and for a lucky few, almost ignorable.
 They live seemingly normal lives and just learn to bear it and hide their pain from the rest of the world.
 However, some SA sufferers have such acute cases that they live entirely ensconced in dark basements to hide from the sun.
-And those with the resources live as close to the earth’s poles as possible, relocating as necessary to escape the sun’s reach.
+And those with the resources live as close to the earth’s poles as possible, moving their homes as necessary to escape the sun’s reach.

 And so, as much of the world was in panic, all but the very worst sufferers of SA found themselves in a new world in which their pain was completely gone.
 Thousands of people, in some cases for the first time since they were very young children, emerged, liberated from their dark rooms and dark polar encampments to face the dimmer sun and the prospect of a normal life.
 Of course, “normal” now had a new meaning.
 They were in just as much danger as everyone else in the changing new world, but they also had something to smile about.

 In the first few months of the crisis there was a surge in crime, an increase in calls to domestic abuse help lines, and rampant truancy from schools.
 There was a double-digit increase in suicides and a surge in hospitalizations and deaths due to heart attack and other conditions that are exacerbated by anxiety and stress.
 Massive swaths of people died of hunger in areas of the world in which extreme food shortages had already been a serious problem.